numselli/ProtoBot/README.md

 <div align="center">

-## An update on the status of ProtoBot development
+## An update on the status of Lexi development

 </div>

 > Hi.
 My name is [0xLogN](https://logn.tk/) also known as [@thetayloredman](https://github.com/thetayloredman).
-I am a software developer and I am currently the maintainer of this project (ProtoBot).
+I am a software developer and I am currently the maintainer of this project (Lexi).
 >
-> Due to a lack of developer resources and the fact that I am a student, I am currently at a slow point in ProtoBot development.
+> Due to a lack of developer resources and the fact that I am a student, I am currently at a slow point in Lexi development.
 I hit a peak in the last few weeks and I am currently working on a few new core features, but I am not going to be able to keep up the pace.
-There are not many new features coming in, and **ProtoBot is basically on life-support**.
+There are not many new features coming in, and **Lexi is basically on life-support**.
 In order to bring the project back, I'm going to need a _LOT_ of help.
 >
 > Send me a DM on discord `@LogN#1826` and I will allow feature requests directly, or you can create an issue (_recommended_). **Please.** Help me bring this project back. (v3 eventually?)

 <div align="center">

-## What is ProtoBot?
+## What is Lexi?

 </div>

-ProtoBot is a powerful Discord bot for furries and alike!
+Lexi is a powerful Discord bot for furries and alike!
 It contains a variety of commands that can be used to make your server more fun and interactive.

 [Add me to your server!](https://discord.com/api/oauth2/authorize?client_id=769227328387416084&permissions=518151064640&scope=bot)